 - Twelve step support groups encourage members to find a support group sponsor asap.
 This is easier said than done because if you pick a “bad” support group sponsor and the relationship fails, it can be a blow to your recovery.

 Make a list of people you’re considering to sponsor you.
 Look for these qualities (and what’s important to you) to help you pick a good sponsor:

 - Listen when people talk in meetings.
 Do they talk a good line in the rooms, but contradict themselves when they leave the meeting?
 Or, are they consistent and walk the walk?
 A good sponsor isn’t perfect.
 No one is perfect.
 In recovery, do as I say, not as I do is not acceptable.
 Many people spew a good line in a meeting, but don’t walk their talk.

-- integrity, caring, understanding, empathetic, open-minded, significant recovery time, honest, trustworthy
+- Other qualities — trustworthy, integrity, caring, understanding, empathetic, open-minded, significant recovery time, honest, similarities

-- What do you expect of a sponsee?
+- What do you expect of a sponsee (you)?

 - How do you feel about medication?